nathanaelabel/palindrome-checker/README.md

 # Palindrome Checker

-An iOS application built with **UIKit** that allows users to input a word and check whether it’s a palindrome.
+An iOS application built with **UIKit** that allows users to input a word and check whether it’s a palindrome or not.

 ---